3.3.4 Review of entitlement approaching the end of the second entitlement period

 3.3.4.7 Invite worker to make an impairment benefit claim

-Where WPI has been assessed by an IIA, the worker has qualified for an IB.
+Where WPI has been assessed by an IIA, the worker has qualified for an IB, subject to meeting the relevant WPI threshold for IB entitlement.

 Where there has been an administrative determination, an IIA will have to be arranged if the worker makes an IB claim.
 An administrative determination will only be an indicator of an IB entitlement.